-A survey completed more recently in Australia (Verrinder and Phillips, 2015) produced data that seemingly opposed the findings of Paul and Podberscek (2000).
-Both first and last year veterinary students were found to be compassionate towards animal issues and ethical violations.
-Yet, students admitted to feeling underprepared and inexperienced in taking action to correct compromised welfare and injustice.
+A survey conducted in Australia (Verrinder and Phillips, 2015) yielded data that seemingly opposed the findings of Paul and Podberscek (2000).
+Both first-year and final-year veterinary students were found to be compassionate towards animal issues and ethical violations.
+However, students admitted to feeling underprepared and inexperienced in taking action to correct compromised welfare and injustice.

-במחקר שביקש לפתח כלי להערכת עמדות של חקלאים למצבי כאב בבקר, ואשר נבדק קודם על סטודנטים נורבגים לווטרינריה (Kielland et al., 2009), נמצא כי סטודנטיות נתנו ניקוד גבוה יותר לכאב בחיות משק בהשוואה לסטודנטים, בדומה לממצאים קודמים בתחום (Capner et al., 1999; Lascelles et al., 1999; Glaser et al., 2007; Mich et al., 2010), וכן, כי סטודנטים גברים שהיו אבות לילדים העריכו את הכאב הנגרם בפרוצדורות שונות בחיות משק כגבוה יותר בהשוואה לעמיתיהם ללא ילדים (Kielland et al., 2009).
+Another study sought to develop a tool for assessing farmers’ attitudes towards cattle pain conditions.
+The tool was tested among Norwegian veterinary students (Kielland et al., 2009).
+It was found that female students gave higher scores to farm animals’ pain as compared to male students, which is similar to previous findings in the field (Capner et al., 1999; Glaser et al., 2007; Lascelles et al., 1999; Mich et al., 2010).
+It also found that male students who were fathers rated the level of pain caused by various procedures in farm animals as higher compared to their peers who did not have children (Kielland et. al., 2009).

-A recent large scale study conducted in the UK and Ireland aimed to survey students studying animal related subjects attitudes to animal welfare (Spencer-Thompson, 2016) .
-The online questionnaire utilized the Five Freedoms animal welfare framework to assess students’ perceptions. over 2,500 students from seventeen academic institutions across the UK and Ireland participated, of whom over 1,400 veterinary medicine students from six of the seven vet schools within the UK.
+A recent large-scale study conducted in the UK and Ireland surveyed students studying animal-related subjects (Spencer-Thompson, 2016) .
+The online questionnaire utilized the Five Freedoms animal welfare framework to assess students’ perceptions.
+Over 2,500 students from seventeen academic institutions across the UK and Ireland participated, including over 1,400 veterinary medicine students from six of the seven veterinary schools within the UK.
 Participants were asked to rate:

-1. Freedoms - how acceptable it was for farm animals to sometimes be denied each of the Five Freedoms;
+Freedom: They rated how acceptable they think it is it for farm animals to sometimes be denied each of the Five Freedoms.

-2. Capacity to feel pain -how they perceive different species (humans, sheep, cattle, pigs, dogs, horses, chickens and fish) capacity to feel pain ( ‘Feels no pain’ to ‘Capacity to feel the worst pain’)
+Capacity to feel pain: How they perceive the capacity of various species (humans, sheep, cattle, pigs, dogs, horses, chickens, and fish) to feel pain (ranging from “Feels no pain” to “Capacity to feel the worst pain”).

-3.Attitudes to pain in livestock (APL) - Their level of agreement with four statements about pain in farm animals on a 5 point Likert scale: Farm animals benefit from pain alleviation; Some degree of pain is beneficial to the animal; Pain relieving drugs are not necessary for farm animals; It is difficult to recognize pain in farm animals.
+Attitudes towards pain in livestock (APL): This section assessed their level of agreement with four statements about pain in farm animals on a 5-point Likert scale: “Farm animals benefit from pain alleviation; Some degree of pain is beneficial to the animal; Pain relieving drugs are not necessary for farm animals; It is difficult to recognize pain in farm animals.”

-4. Belief in Animal Mind (BAM) - Their level of agreement with four statements pertaining to animal sentience.
+Belief in Animal Mind (BAM).
+This assessed their level of agreement with four statements pertaining to animal sentience.

-Overall, students had positive attitudes to pain in livestock and a strong belief in animal mind.
-Agriculture students however, had the lowest APL and BAM scores and did not show any change between years of study.
-In contrast, vet students had higher APL and BAM scores and also demonstrated increased scores in later years of study.
+Overall, the surveyed students expressed their belief that livestock can feel pain and a strong belief in animal mind.
+Agriculture students however, had the lowest APL and BAM scores, and did not show any change between years of study.
+In contrast, veterinary students had higher APL and BAM scores and also demonstrated increased scores in their later years of study.

-All of the seven animal species presented were viewed as having the capacity to feel pain; however perceived differences between species were evident, with fish and chickens being perceived as having a lower capacity for pain than the five mammal species.
-Veterinary students made even greater distinctions between the mammal species, viewing the pain capacity of cattle and sheep as significantly lower than that of pigs and horses.
+All of the seven animal species presented were viewed as having the capacity to feel pain.
+However, perceived differences between species were evident, with fish and chickens being perceived as having a lower capacity for pain than the five mammal species.
+Veterinary students made even greater distinctions among the mammal species, viewing the pain capacity of cattle and sheep as significantly lower than that of pigs and horses.

-Animals’ category and its relations to perceived acceptable welfare standards
+Categories of animals and the relationship with perception of acceptable welfare standards